msoute/vertx-deploy-tools/README.md

         <checkContent>true|false</checkContent>
     </artifact>

-* **baselocation** : Instructs the module where to etract the artifact.
+* **baselocation** : Instructs the application where to extract the artifact.
 All existing dir's and / or files wil be removed first *required*
 * **testCommand** : Runs a console command after extraction, if the command failed the build wil fail (i.e. nginx -t)
 * **restartCommand** : Command to restart a service after extraction, runs after testCommand (i.e. service nginx restart)
 * **checkContent** : Checks if the content in an artifact has changed (i.e. property file content) and forces a container restart.